eyebrow-fish/stupid-simple-blog/README.md

 # stupid-simple-blog

-A stupid simple blog service.
+A stupid simple blog service written in Scala using the Akka libraries are HTTP.